nvidia-riva/tutorials/deploy-aks.md

         --create-namespace
     ```

-5. Verify the gpu plugin installation:
+5. Verify the GPU plugin installation with either of the following commands:
     ```bash
     kubectl get pod -A | grep nvidia